 The aim of the game is to complete one quest (two if you are playing solo).
 To do this you will have a draw deck of goblins which randomises which charactor you will use.
 This is a very finite resource, probably the most limiting in the game.
 It acts as a ‘life pool’ for your game, but is shared amongst all players.
 A legitimate tactic which I used twice was to burn through the goblins available and then just wait for my opponent to die.
 It worked the first time around but back fired dramatically the second time around.

 So once set up and you draw your first goblin you take the associated model and set up your dashboard.
 Each goblin is different and may or may not be suited for some, all or none of the quests available to complete the game.
 Fear not though as you are able to ‘upgrade’ the goblins to give them more of a fighting chance to complete your quests.
+If you read more here, you will be able to find a fun and exciting game that you have never played and that you should try.

 Inside the Box